Ellivers/wt-docs/docs/making-a-plugin/hooks.md

 You can adjust the `#blocksChecked worldtool` score here to affect how much is added to the value.

 #### `process/check_tags`
-This hook is called when tags are checked for which process function to run.<br></br>
+This hook is called each tick when tags are checked for which process function to run.<br></br>
 Here, you can check for the tags of and run any custom processes you've added.

 #### `process/continue`